Death Cafe: History

-Crettaz organized the first café mortel in 2004 in Neuchâtel and in 2010 brought the idea to Paris.
+Crettaz organized the first café mortel in 2004 in Neuchâtel, and in 2010 brought the idea to Paris.
 He published a book titled Cafés Mortels: Sortir la Mort du Silence (Death Cafes: Bringing Death out of Silence).
+According to one commentator, Crettaz wanted to revive the pagan tradition of the funeral feast, "where the living would renew their bonds while letting go of what weighed on their hearts".

-In 2011, inspired by Crettaz and with his guidance, Underwood held the first London Death Cafe at his home.
-He subsequently developed the Death Cafe website, generating guidelines with his mother, psychotherapist Susan Barsky Reid, and the concept took off globally.
+In 2011, inspired by Crettaz and with his guidance, Underwood held the first London Death Cafe at his home in Hackney.
+He subsequently developed the Death Cafe website, generating guidelines with his mother, psychotherapist Susan Barsky Reid, and the concept was taken up globally.
 The first US event was organized by Lizzy Miles, a hospice worker, in summer 2012 near Columbus, Ohio.
 By June 2014, the idea had spread to Hong Kong, and it was subsequently popularized in Shanghai by a non-profit organization that provides hospice services to cancer patients.
+Café Totentanz or Totentanz-Café is used in German-speaking areas.

 In February 2013, a Death Cafe in London was filmed.

-Café Totentanz or Totentanz-Café is used in German-speaking areas.

-Underwood died in June 2017; Death Cafe has since been run by his mother, his sister Jools Barsky, and his wife Donna Molloy.
+Underwood died in June 2017; Death Cafe has since been run by his mother Susan Barsky Reid, his sister Jools Barsky, and his wife Donna Molloy.

-After hosting a Death Café in Perth, Scotland, counsellor and social entrepreneur Rachel Weiss was inspired to use the model for talking about menopause.
-Weiss hosted the first Menopause Café in 2017 in Perth and there are now cafés across the world.
+The first in-depth monograph introducing the history and ethnography of the Death Café, as well as popularizing their culture, was written by Dr. Jack Fong, a sociology professor at California State Polytechnic University, Pomona.
+His findings point to how the "trinity" of the media, market, and medicine vulgarized Western society's misunderstanding about mortality, leading to people's irrational fears about death.
+Having received his blessings to conduct the research from the late Jon Underwood, as well as collaborating with Death Café hosts in the Southern California area for many years so as to interview their attendees, he describes Death Cafés in his work as a bona fide social movement, the first major existential social movement of the 21st century.